The definitive guide to buying a wetsuit.

 All that spare material creates air pockets and increases buoyancy, any ill fitting seam lets water flow through.

-There is no standardization across sizes between manufacturers, one manufacturers Large can be another manufacturers Medium.
+There is no true standardization across sizes between manufacturers, one manufacturers Large can be another manufacturers Medium.

 Ladies suits are cut for female body shapes, more room in the areas that need it.